jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 The version of the sketch.
 To see how the versioning of sketches works, see "Versioning" in this document.

 #### Warning
-Every untested sketch has to have a "This sketch is not yet tested on hardware" warning.
+Every untested sketch has to have a "This sketch is based on a wiring diagram, and was not yet tested on hardware" warning.

 #### Brief
 A brief description of the sketch.